P-Sailaja/Customer-Churn-Prediction-Retention-Strategies-for-Telecom-Industry/README.md

-📊 Customer Churn Prediction and Retention Strategy for Telecom Industry This project focuses on identifying customers likely to churn and implementing effective retention strategies for the telecom industry.
-It combines machine learning models with interactive dashboards to empower data-driven decision-making.
+📌 Project: Customer Churn Prediction & Retention Strategy for Telecom Industry This project focuses on identifying customers who are likely to leave (churn) a telecom service and proposes strategies to retain them.
+Using machine learning algorithms, we built a predictive model that classifies customer churn based on historical data.
+The project is designed to help telecom companies take proactive measures to reduce churn and improve customer retention.

-🔍 Key Highlights:
-ML Model: Built and deployed using Flask and FastAPI

-Data Analysis: Performed EDA and feature engineering to uncover churn drivers
+Key components of the project:

+✅ Data Preprocessing & Feature Engineering

-Modeling: Used Random Forest and XGBoost with SMOTE for class imbalance
+✅ Model Building & Evaluation using algorithms like Random Forest and XGBoost

+✅ Confusion Matrix Analysis for performance insights

+✅ Deployment using Flask and FastAPI

-Visualization: Created an interactive Power BI dashboard for business insights
+✅ Interactive Dashboard created using Power BI for visualization and business insights

-Outcome: Enables telecom providers to proactively identify at-risk customers and reduce churn
+The model is trained to understand customer behavior and identify churn risk factors such as contract type, monthly charges, and tenure.
+These insights can drive data-driven decisions to reduce customer attrition.